hihumikan/Sukkiri-houkoku/README.md

+# sukkiri-houkoku

+## Introduction

+> If you want to report a clearing on Twitter, you can use this web application to notify your followers with the exact time.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).